Light rail: Global expansion

 From the 1980s onward, light rail and modern tramways experienced a renewed expansion worldwide.
-In Europe, new networks were built in cities that had abandoned trams, including the reopening of the Nantes tramway in 1985, and systems in Grenoble, Paris, Strasbourg, Bordeaux, Dublin, Barcelona, Bergen In Britain, modern light rail returned in the 1980s with the Tyne and Wear Metro (1980), Manchester Metrolink (1992), and South Yorkshire Supertram (1994) and Edinburgh (2014).
+In Europe, new networks were built in cities that had abandoned trams, such as Nantes, which reopened its tramway in 1985, as well as Grenoble, Paris, Strasbourg, Bordeaux, Dublin, Barcelona, and Bergen.
+In Britain, modern light rail returned with the Tyne and Wear Metro (1980), Manchester Metrolink (1992), South Yorkshire Supertram (1994) and Edinburgh Trams (2014).